mariamb81/pokedex/README.md

 ![ClefairyInfo](src/resources/screenshots/clefairy_modal.png)

 ## What I learned
-- HTTP Caching
 - Serving and Sorting Data From an API
-- Automatic Filtering Search Results
+- Automatic Filtering of Search Results
-- Implementing custom client side sorting
 - Managing and passing down state